project-thea/project-thea-server/README.md

 ## Documentation
 Find the THEA-C19 documentation in the docs folder

+## Notes on demo mode

+Add DEMO_MODE = true in .env files run run the application in demo mode.

 ## CONTRIBUTION

 The [Contributor Guide](https://github.com/project-thea/project-thea-server/tree/master/contribution/guide) provides detailed instructions on how to get your ideas and bug fixes seen and accepted, including: